 Image Credit: NASA/ESA and The Hubble Heritage Team (AURA/STScI)

-This image is created with the Wide Field Planetary Camera 2 and the Advanced Camera for Surveys onboard the Hubble Space Telescope using three different color filters.
+This image of the central part of Messier 64 is taken in 2001 with the Wide Field Planetary Camera 2 onboard the Hubble Space Telescope using four different color filters (including infrared).